Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Abstract

 \section{Abstract}

-Reinforcement learning from human feedback (RLHF) aligns Large Language Models (LLMs) with human preferences.
-However, these preferences can often change over time due to external factors (e.g. environment change and societal influence) – consequently, what was wrong then might be right now.~Current preference optimization algorithms do not account for temporal preference drift in their modeling, which can lead to severe misalignment.
-To address this limitation, we use a Dynamic Bradley-Terry model that models preferences via time-dependent reward functions, and propose \textit{Non-Stationary Direct Preference Optimisation} (NS-DPO).
-By introducing a discount parameter in the loss function, NS-DPO applies exponential weighting, which proportionally focuses learning on more time-relevant datapoints.
-We theoretically analyse the convergence of NS-DPO in the offline setting, providing upper bounds on the estimation error caused by non-stationary preferences.
-Finally, we demonstrate the effectiveness of NS-DPO\footnote{\href{https://github.com/geronest/ns-dpo}{https://github.com/geronest/ns-dpo}} for fine-tuning LLMs in scenarios with drifting preferences.
-By simulating preference drift using renowned reward models and modifying popular LLM datasets accordingly, we show that NS-DPO fine-tuned LLMs remain robust under non-stationarity, significantly outperforming baseline algorithms that ignore temporal preference changes, without sacrificing performance in stationary cases.
+Current Large Language Model (LLM) preference optimization algorithms do not account for temporal preference drift, which can lead to severe misalignment.
+To address this limitation, we propose \textit{Non-Stationary Direct Preference Optimisation} (NS-DPO) that models time-dependent reward functions with a Dynamic Bradley-Terry model.
+NS-DPO proposes a computationally efficient solution by introducing only a single discount parameter in the loss function, which is used for exponential weighting that proportionally focuses learning on more time-relevant datapoints.
+We theoretically analyze the convergence of NS-DPO in a general setting where the exact nature of the preference drift is not known, providing upper bounds on the estimation error and regret caused by non-stationary preferences.
+Finally, we demonstrate the effectiveness of NS-DPO for fine-tuning LLMs under drifting preferences.
+Using scenarios where various levels of preference drift is introduced, with popular LLM reward models and datasets, we show that NS-DPO fine-tuned LLMs remain robust under non-stationarity, significantly outperforming baseline algorithms that ignore temporal preference changes, without sacrificing performance in stationary cases.\looseness=-1